Finding Balance in a Wobbly World or Cell Phones in Heaven

 The answer to all these questions had always been “Mom”.

 And as always, my mother is right.
 It is ridiculous.
 She has not left us.
-All I have to do is call and listen for her to answer.
+All I have to do is call her and listen to the mother whose words I know so well.

-Maybe when I wake up tomorrow I’ll remember that I can just call her whenever I want.
+Maybe when I wake up tomorrow, I will call her again.
 She’ll tell me to use Peroxyl for the mouth ulcers and the Rite-Aid brand of dandruff shampoo.
 She’ll ask how my Doctor’s visit went.
 I’ll fill her in on what the girls are up to.
-She’ll ask when my wife’s next book is coming out.
-And she’ll tell me how proud she is of all of us and just how handsome I am.
+She’ll ask when my Miriam's next book is coming out.
+And she’ll tell me how proud she is, of all of her family.
+Then she will remind me just how handsome I am!

 Maybe tomorrow the earth will right itself.
 The stars will take their normal positions.
-Maybe the sun will shine a reminder my way telling me that it is holding fast to us, that we are safe, and that my mother is just a phone call away.
+Maybe the sun will shine a reminder my way telling me that it is still holding fast to us, that we are safe, and that my mother is with me always.

 She never left the place she had been all along.
 Our Hearts.